 - Create a mobile with different things they want to learn hanging from it.

-Interactive social-emotional learning activities make learning more engaging and interesting for students and helps them internalize the lesson.
+Interactive social-emotional learning activities make learning more engaging and interesting for students and help them internalize the lesson.

 Writing Activities

-Have them write a response to wrap up a book and ensure students have understood the lesson and book topic.
+Have them write a response to wrap up the book and ensure students have understood the lesson and the book’s topic.

 Writing Piece Examples:

-The book Peanut Butter and Cupcake is a book all about making friends.
+The book Peanut Butter and Cupcake is about making friends.

 Add an easy writing activity for students to complete after reading Peanut Butter and Cupcake.